Paraguay President Fernando Lugo impeached by congress

 He will serve the remainder of Mr Lugo's five-year term, which ends in August 2013.

-After previously trying to get the Supreme Court to stop the impeachment vote, the fallen president said he accepted "what the law has stated, even though the law was twisted".'No coup'
+After previously trying to get the Supreme Court to stop the impeachment vote, the fallen president said he accepted "what the law has stated, even though the law was twisted".

 Calling on his supporters to remain calm, he added that "the history of Paraguay and its democracy have been deeply wounded".